 The PVG scheme does not apply to all jobs and volunteering.
 It only applies to 'regulated work'.
-There are 2 types of regulated work - work with children and work with protected adults.
+There are 2 types of regulated work - work with individuals under 18 and work with protected adults.
 Examples include:

-- a) jobs with caring responsibilities - b) teaching or supervising children or protected adults - c) providing personal services to children or protected adults - d) working directly with children or protected adults
+- jobs with caring responsibilities - teaching or supervising individuals under 18 or protected adults - providing personal services to individuals under 18 or protected adults - working directly with individuals under 18 or protected adults